PuruVJ/all-of-just/README.md

 1. **Install only once**: Only have to install once, means less trips to terminal, meaning less context switching, and small `package.json` and lock files.

 2. **VSCode Auto import fully supported**: In today's world of VSCode auto import, opening terminal, typing `npm install just-[FUNCTION NAME]`, then coming back to code, and manually typing the imports is less than ideal.
-Auto import, on the other hand, has spoiled us us really bad 😁.
+Auto import, on the other hand, has spoiled us really bad 😁.
 By having this monolithic pattern, you stay in code editor, you don't even have to go up to type imports, the function is available right there for you 🪄🪄

 This library(`all-of-just`) strives to give a similar experience, at no added cost.

 ## Installation size?

 When you install `all-of-just`, you're not downloading all the `just-*` packages, which along with their packaged `package.json` and `README.md` can be quite big when downloaded all at once.
 Rather, `all-of-just` bundles all of them together into a few JS files, along with proper TypeScript types.
-Your machine downloads no more than `160KB` while installing this library(In future, the size will be halved right when we drops CommonJS support 🙂)
+Your machine downloads no more than `100KB` while installing this library(In future, the size will be halved right when we drop CommonJS support 🙂)

 ## Assumptions